 Everything is good in moderation, and believe it or not that includes stress.
 We all have this fight or flight mechanism hard-wired into our nervous systems, and it can save our lives.
 It’s that automatic reaction that enables you jump out of the way of a moving car.
 In our bodies we experience a sharp intake of breath, our heart races, and a rush of adrenaline washes over us.
 We all know the feeling.

-The first defense against bad stress is living healthy and staying active.
+The first defence against bad stress is living healthy and staying active.
 This includes regular exercise, such as yoga, a balanced diet, and getting enough sleep.
-As fitness professionals, it is our job to teach good habits and help others find defense against life’s stresses so that they don’t become pathology in our bodies.
+As fitness professionals, it is our job to teach good habits and help others find defences against life’s stresses so that they don’t become pathology in our bodies.

-Here are some of my favorite tips for reducing regular stress:
+Here are some of my favourite tips for reducing regular stress: